ixy-languages/ixy.ml/doc/memory.md

 * Descriptors between `clean_index` and `head` are previously inserted packets that have been sent by the NIC.
 * Descriptors between `head` and `tail` point to previously inserted packets that haven't been sent by the NIC.
 * Descriptors between `tail` and `clean_index` are cleaned and ready-to-use.

+### Setup phase

+During tx setup the driver initializes a number of tx queues.
+Head and tail pointers are also set to 0.
+The tx setup is somewhat simpler than the rx setup, since there are no descriptors in the descriptor ring initially.
+Descriptors will be added once the user program calls `tx_batch` with a number of packet buffers.

+### Active phase

+Once the user program calls `tx_batch` the driver performs two steps: cleanup and transmit.

 #### Cleanup